 Apple Runs Private AI on Google Cloud Servers

-Apple is expanding its Private Cloud Compute (PCC) to run some Apple Intelligence workloads on Google Cloud servers using NVIDIA GPUs, reporting collaboration that combines Apple's PCC architecture with Google and NVIDIA technologies, per MacRumors and CNBC.
-MacRumors reports Apple will use NVIDIA Confidential Computing, Intel TDX, and Google's Titan chip as part of the PCC-on-Google implementation, and that Apple maintains cryptographic control over PCC software and a verifiable ledger of participating Google Cloud hardware.
-CNBC reported Apple executives said the new AFM Cloud Pro model is comparable to Google's Gemini frontier models and that advanced requests requiring more compute will run in the cloud on NVIDIA hardware.
-MacRumors also reports PCC on Google Cloud is entering a beta phase with public inspection of PCC binaries planned.
+Apple is expanding its Private Cloud Compute (PCC) to run some Apple Intelligence workloads on Google Cloud servers using NVIDIA GPUs, a collaboration that combines Apple's PCC architecture with Google and NVIDIA technologies, per Apple's Security Research blog, MacRumors, and CNBC.
+MacRumors and Apple report PCC on Google Cloud uses NVIDIA Confidential Computing, Intel CPUs with TDX, and Google's Titan chip, and that Apple keeps cryptographic control over trusted PCC software plus a verifiable ledger of participating Google Cloud hardware.
+CNBC reported Apple executives said the new AFM Cloud Pro model is comparable to Google's Gemini frontier models and that advanced requests needing more compute will run in the cloud on NVIDIA hardware.
+Apple says PCC on Google Cloud is entering beta, with PCC binaries made available for public inspection and research-mode access via its Security Bounty Program.

 What happened

-According to MacRumors, Apple is extending Private Cloud Compute (PCC) beyond Apple data centers by running some Apple Intelligence workloads on Google Cloud servers that use NVIDIA GPUs.
-CNBC reported Apple discussed a new AFM Cloud Pro (Apple Foundation Model Cloud Pro) model during WWDC and described it as comparable to Google's Gemini frontier models, with Apple executives saying more advanced, agentic, or reasoning-heavy requests will be handled in the cloud rather than fully on-device.
-9to5mac published direct remarks from Craig Federighi and other Apple executives about the integration between on-device systems and cloud models.
+According to Apple's Security Research blog and MacRumors, Apple is extending Private Cloud Compute (PCC) beyond Apple data centers by running some Apple Intelligence workloads on Google Cloud servers that use NVIDIA GPUs.
+CNBC reported Apple discussed a new AFM Cloud Pro (Apple Foundation Model Cloud Pro) model during WWDC and described it as comparable to Google's Gemini frontier models, with executives saying more advanced, agentic, or reasoning-heavy requests will be handled in the cloud rather than fully on-device.
+9to5Mac published direct remarks from Craig Federighi and other Apple executives about the integration between on-device systems and cloud models.

 Technical details

-Per MacRumors, the PCC-on-Google implementation layers several technologies: NVIDIA Confidential Computing with NVIDIA GPUs, Intel CPUs with TDX, and Google's Titan chip.
-MacRumors reports Apple asserts the server-side components and software will be part of a trusted computing base with verifiable transparency and no-privileged-runtime guarantees, and that Apple will maintain cryptographic control over which PCC software devices will trust.
-MacRumors also reports Apple will keep a cryptographically verifiable ledger of Google Cloud hardware that participates in the PCC fleet.
-MacRumors states PCC on Google Cloud is not yet fully implemented and will be rolled out through beta testing, with PCC binaries made available for public inspection and research-mode access via Apple's Security Bounty Program.
+Per Apple's Security Research post and MacRumors, the PCC-on-Google implementation layers several technologies: NVIDIA Confidential Computing with NVIDIA GPUs, Intel CPUs with TDX, and Google's Titan chip.
+Apple states the server-side components and software are part of a trusted computing base with verifiable transparency and no-privileged-runtime guarantees, and that Apple maintains cryptographic control over which PCC software devices will trust.
+Apple also says it will keep a cryptographically verifiable ledger of the Google Cloud hardware that participates in the PCC fleet to mitigate supply-chain risk.
+PCC on Google Cloud is rolling out through beta testing, with PCC binaries made available for public inspection and research-mode access via Apple's Security Bounty Program.

 Editorial analysis - technical context